 Passive suicidal ideation — thinking about, but not planning, one’s own death — became a familiar coping mechanism between my late teens, and it persisted into my late twenties.
 I’ve never actively wanted to die.
 Most days, I enjoyed my life.
 I was invested in my plans and looked forward to the future.
 But every now and then, when things were particularly difficult, I wanted to close my eyes and disappear.
 Thinking about no longer existing was like an emotional reflex, something I sometimes defaulted to when faced with internal pain.

 I’m not alone, yet this subject is infrequently talked about.
-In an attempt to turn up the volume on this highly stigmatized and misunderstood issue, I spoke with experts and delved into my own experience with passive suicidal ideation.
+In an attempt to turn up the volume on this highly stigmatised and misunderstood issue, I spoke with experts and delved into my own experience with passive suicidal ideation.

 What is passive suicidal ideation?

-Passive suicidal ideation is characterized by thinking about dying or a desire to be dead, without actively making a specific plan to carry out those thoughts.
+Passive suicidal ideation is characterised by thinking about dying or a desire to be dead, without actively making a specific plan to carry out those thoughts.
 The issue is not formally tracked, so we know very little about the true magnitude of passive suicidal ideation, but: “From clinical experience, I would say that it’s far more common than people think it is,” says Dan Reidenberg, PsyD, a psychologist and the executive director of the Suicide Awareness Voices of Education.

 “A combination of factors usually underlies passive suicidal ideation,” according to James Overholser, PhD, a suicide researcher and professor of psychology at Case Western Reserve University.
 “These include severe or persistent depression, feelings of loneliness or rejection, and hopeless expectations for the future.”